tbakerrobotics/rovr_main/README.md

 - Tidy up in game UI
 - Return to lobby doesn't teleport all players back, doesn't carry over character
 - Disable buttons in Main Menu options once accept is pressed.
-- Try disable cursor when t is pressed, Maybe that fixes click and drag looking around?
+- Try disable cursor when t is pressed.
+Maybe that fixes click and drag looking around?
+- Lobby map is weirdly stretched.

 # Migrate To Android
 1. Remove Steam and integrate standard online sub systems (user specifying a specific IP address)